All 3 bedrooms have wall-mounted air conditioners

 reservation to have it guaranteed.

-passes but they are subject to change.
+passes which are subject to change.
 Check out

 YMCA and the